-- 4.1.1.
-The Executive Summary (page 6) of the SLVIA (Doc Ref 6.2.15) sets out that 'The existing Rampion 1 offshore wind farm forms a notable visible element in the existing seascape and is part of the baseline for seascape, landscape and visual effects assessments.' - 4.1.2.
-The South Downs National Park Partnership Management Plan (PMP), which sets out the Statutory Purposes of the SDNP and the Special Qualities that underpin these, was adopted by the National Park Authority in 2013. - 4.1.3.
-The SDNPA suggest it is of key importance to note that the Rampion 1 windfarm was not constructed when the PMP was adopted, and it is therefore incorrect to consider it part of the baseline for the ES. - 4.1.4.
-Table 15-2 of the SLVIA (Doc Ref 6.2.15, page 15) sets out at that 'In its Scoping Opinion (The Planning Inspectorate, 2020) summarised in Table 15-6, the Planning Inspectorate agreed that cumulative seascape, landscape and visual effects of Rampion 2 with other offshore wind farm projects (with the exception of Rampion 1) can be scoped out of the SLVIA.'
-[SDNPA emphasis in bold]. - 4.1.5.
-Despite this requirement also being also referenced in Chapter 15 SLVIA at Table 15-6 (see below), Rampion 1 is assessed as part of SLVIA baseline and is not considered in terms of cumulative effects.
+- 5.1.1.
+The Executive Summary of the SLVIA (APP-056, page 6) sets out that 'The existing Rampion 1 offshore wind farm forms a notable visible element in the existing seascape and is part of the baseline for seascape, landscape and visual effects assessments.' - 5.1.2.
+The South Downs National Park Partnership Management Plan (PMP), which sets out the Statutory Purposes of the SDNP and the Special Qualities that underpin these, was adopted by the National Park Authority in 2013. - 5.1.3.
+The SDNPA suggest it is of key importance to note that the Rampion 1 windfarm was not constructed when the SDNP Special Qualities were set out, and suggest that Rampion 1 has already provided a significant level of harm to the Special Qualities, which is not taken into consideration in the assessment.
+Table 15-2 of the SLVIA (APP-056, page 15) sets out at that 'In its Scoping Opinion (The Planning Inspectorate, 2020) summarised in Table 15-6, the Planning Inspectorate agreed that cumulative seascape, landscape and visual effects of Rampion 2 with other offshore wind farm projects (with the exception of Rampion 1) can be scoped out of the SLVIA.'
+[SDNPA emphasis in bold]. - 5.1.4.
+Despite this requirement also being also referenced in the SLVIA at Table 15-6 (see below) (APP-056), Rampion 1 is assessed as part of SLVIA baseline and is not considered in terms of cumulative effects.

 4.12.4 Cumulative seascape, landscape and visual effects of the offshore elements of the Proposed Development with other operational, consented and application stage offshore wind farm projects (with the exception of Rampion Wind Farm).
 The Inspectorate is content that there is unlikely to be a significant cumulative seascape, landscape and visual effects of the Proposed Development with other wind farm projects; with the exception of Rampion 1 and therefore agrees that this matter can be scoped out of the seascape, landscape and visual assessment.
 Cumulative seascape, landscape and visual effects of Rampion 2 with other wind farm projects have been scoped out.
-Rampion 1 is considered as part of the baseline conditions in Section 15.6 and impact assessments in Section 15.10.
+Rampion 1 is considered as part of the baseline conditions in Section 15.6 and impact assessments in Section 15.10. -------- --- --

-4.2.
+5.2.
 Type, location and range of viewpoints

-4.2.1.
+5.2.1.
 At the Third Statutory Consultation Exercise the SDNPA advised micro-siting of viewpoints be undertaken in consultation with Stakeholders.
 The SDNPA accept that micro-siting of viewpoints was agreed for the some of the off-shore views.
-However, it should be noted that this was not undertaken in relation to the remaining off-shore views or the on-shore views has not taken place and viewpoint locations have not been adjusted.
+However, it should be noted that this was not undertaken in relation to the remaining off-shore views or the on-shore views and viewpoint locations have not been adjusted.

-4.3.
+5.3.
 Quality of visualisations

-4.3.1.
-The quality of some of the visualisations, where photos were taken in hazy weather conditions, make consideration of the effects difficult i.e. Viewpoint 17 Devils Dyke.
+5.3.1.
+The quality of some of the visualisations, where photos were taken in hazy weather conditions, make consideration of the effects difficult i.e. Viewpoint 17 Devils Dyke (APP-092, Figure 15.42e).

-4.4.
+5.4.
 Offshore substations